 My mother (left) laughs as my brother, Manny (right), poses with a life-sized Yu-Gi-Oh card I made for him on Christmas.

-My sister tries to eat a balloon in our Wahiawa, HI home.
+My sister trying to eat a balloon in our Wahiawa, HI home.

 My mother kisses my brother, Manny, on the forehead after a heated family fight.

 Damp clothes hang by the kitchen window of our Wahiawa, HI home.

 Manny Hobro poses for a portrait in our family car.